fankai6666/Sorry-NxxxxAI/README.md

 That tool has no matter with [a encrypted script not for ai](a_script_not_for_ai).

-decrypt key definitely has no matter with the tag of this repo.
+decrypt key definitely has no matter with [this vid for apologize to NovelAI](https://www.youtube.com/watch?v=TyIL7XjMUaw) of this repo.